RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 2.md

 Her sleep was deep and dreamless.
 She almost didn't notice that she had woken up as there was almost no ambient noise.

-Felicity lurched into a seated position, reaching for her bedside table to brace against, a pounding headache and general body ache assailing her as her all at once to let her know that moving was a bad idea.
+Felicity lurched up, reaching for her bedside table to brace against and sit up, a pounding headache and general body ache assailing her as her all at once to let her know that moving was a bad idea.
 Leaning on the bedside table was also a bad idea because it wasn't there, and this wasn't her bedroom.

 She cursed as she fell to the ground on thin carpet.
 Carpet she'd never seen before.